Gary Jones (journalist)

-Gary Jones is a British journalist who became editor of the Daily Express in March 2018.
+Gary Jones is a British journalist who was editor of the Daily Express from March 2018 until September 2024.
 Earlier in his career he was on the staff of the News of the World, The Sunday People and the Daily Mirror.
 From 2016 to 2018.
 Jones was the Editor of the Sunday Mirror and The Sunday People.

 Early life

 Jones is the son of Conservative Party-supporting lifelong Daily Express-reading parents.
 He trained at journalist college in Preston, Lancashire, now part of the University of Central Lancashire.

 Career

 In April 1995, while at the News of the World when Piers Morgan was editor, Jones was named Reporter of the Year at the British Press Awards.
 Later, at the Daily Mirror (Morgan was editor), Jones was one of "three key media contacts" for Southern Investigations, a private detective agency whose investigator Jonathan Rees is said to have "set up [a] network of corrupt police, customs officials, taxmen and bank staff to gain valuable information".
 Rees was recorded by police telling Jones "that some of what he was doing for the Mirror was illegal".

 While Jones was investigations editor at the Mirror in December 1999, the paper published detailed extracts from the medical records of Ian Brady, having paid an intermediary £1,500.
 The Law Lords ruled in 2002 that the newspaper must reveal its source.
 He moved to The People in November 2007, becoming deputy editor in June 2008.

 He was formerly deputy editor of The People and later editor.
 After a period as acting editor, he also became editor of the Sunday Mirror in May 2016.

 In March 2018 Jones was named as the new editor of the Express after it was sold by Northern & Shell to Trinity Mirror (now Reach plc).
 On taking on the role Jones admitted in an interview with The Guardian that the title's past troubled him.
 "I just couldn't sleep.
 People had collated every front page which was anti-immigrant.
 It was certainly Islamophobic.
 This was not representative of the kind of society I think we should be."

 In an interview with The Guardian’s Media editor, Jones said that in his first morning news meeting he gave an instruction to staff on the spot: “I’m not going to be doing an anti-immigrant story.
 Ever.
 Do not put them on the schedule."